 In 1988, she was elected District Judge, and was re-elected in 1994.
 In addition to her District Civil and Criminal caseloads, she served as the Juvenile Court Judge for Baldwin County.
 Governor Fob James appointed Justice Stuart to the Circuit bench in January 1997.
 She was elected, without opposition, to a six year term in 1998.
 As a Circuit Court Judge she handled Civil and Criminal cases.
 She served as a specially appointed Family Court Judge for the majority of the 12 years on the trial court bench.

 Justice Stuart was elected to the Alabama Supreme Court in 2000 and re-elected in 2006, and 2012.
-As the Senior Associate Justice, she became Acting Chief Justice on May 6, 2016, upon the suspension of Chief Justice Roy Moore.
+As the Senior Associate Justice, she became Acting Chief Justice on May 6, 2016.
+On April 26, 2017, Governor Kay Ivey appointed her Chief Justice.

 Justice Stuart was invited and served as a Faculty Advisor at the National Judicial College in Reno, Nevada.
 She is a past president of the Alabama Council of Juvenile and Family Court Judges.
 She has served as a national speaker for the National Council of Juvenile and Family Court Judges, training judges and other professionals on the handling of child abuse and neglect cases.
 She served as President of the Blue Ridge Institute for Juvenile and Family Court Judges in 2002.